Pabau GO app

 Frequently asked questions

-What should be included in an allergan treatment record form?
+What should be included in an Allergan injection site record?

 Patient name, date of birth, medical history, treatment area, product name and batch number, dose, injection sites, consent signature, and post-treatment instructions.